For a faster, more profitable home sale

 Make sure that you take care to properly insulate and have the area professionally protected against moisture - a bodge-job here will end up costing you far more than you will recoup.

-So long as you tackle it smartly, though, finishing your basement can add to the amount of usable floor space and consequently increase the property value accordingly.
-You can easily jump online and see what properties in your area (with an additional room to your current room count) are going for.
+So long as you tackle it smartly, finishing your basement can add to the amount of usable floor space and consequently increase the property value accordingly.
+You can easily jump online and see what properties in your area are going for.

 It's surprising how many people get carried away with their renovations, even though they are for the express purpose of adding value for resale.
-So, make sure that you approach it with the attitude of considering every dollar spent as counting towards a financial return upon selling.
+Be sure to you approach it with the attitude of considering every dollar spent as counting towards a financial return upon selling.

 Return to home page